newsdev/about-int/README.md

 # How can a developer help The New York Times newsroom?

 ## Who We Are
 We are a digital projects team embedded within The New York Times newsroom.
-We work on behind-the-scenes technology, collaborating with teams that handle data, graphics, and unique design presentations.
+We work on behind-the-scenes technology, collaborating with teams that handle data, graphics and unique design presentations.

-We build tools for reporters, editors, and designers as well as special projects for our readers.
-We run experiments and guide, train, and support the use of these tools.
+We build tools for reporters, editors and designers as well as special projects for our readers.
+We run experiments as well as guide, train and support the use of these tools.

 **The Team (alphabetical order)**